 Marilyn’s remaining few years were plagued by pain, addiction, and sorrow, with intermittent success in between.
 Yet the sadness in knowing what was to come should not overshadow the significance of Marilyn’s victory over Fox.
 She broke free from the shackles imposed upon her and her peers to gain command over the career she worked hard for.
 In return, she earned the respect she was due.
 Time acknowledged her as a “shrewd businesswoman,” while the Los Angeles Mirror proclaimed that her victory was “one of the greatest single triumphs ever won by an actress.”
 Marilyn Monroe proved she was no dumb blonde.

 Holley Snaith is a historian who specializes in 20th century U.S. history.
 She has worked with the FDR Library, the Richard Nixon Foundation, National Park Service, and the nonprofit Eleanor Roosevelt Center.
-In addition to writing about political history, Holley is also passionate about researching the history of country music.
-She has been published in several historical publications and resides in Nashville.
+In addition to writing about political history, Holley also researches entertainment and music history.

 Feel free to reach out at firstname.lastname@example.org